Dr Yemi Oluboyede

 - Innovative photoplethysmography technology for rapid non-invasive assessment of peripheral arterial disease in primary care (The NOTEPAD study)

-- LiTEFORM light therapy effectiveness for oral mucositis
+- Light therapy effectiveness for oral mucositis (The LiTEFORM study)

 Past Research projects